urospetkovic/Happiness-Team/README.md

 ## Key findings

-There is multiple ways to look at the world happiness report and likely noone will likely produce an exclusively best view.
+There are multiple ways to look at the world happiness report and likely no single one will likely produce an exclusively best view.
 Metrics are taken in a bottom-up approach and are subjective in most cases, so we would likely need to contextualize results on a country level and drill down very deep to make solid and conclusive statement.
-Instead we choose to provide a proder high-level approach that can serve as food for thought.
+Instead we choose to provide a broader high-level approach that can serve as food for thought.

 ### Happiness global view

 The first thing that we can easily say, is that that regions of the world can be clustered into happier or less-happier according to their average ladder score.
-The Americas, Europe and Australia showing a higher ladder score on average, while the African continent and the Middle East seems to be mostly reprenseted in the lower end of the specture.
+The Americas, Europe and Australia showing a higher ladder score on average, while the African continent and the Middle East seems to be mostly represented in the lower end of the spectrum.
 Asia by itself is fairly split, with countries like Japan & Korea scoring high, while e.g. China only ranks moderately.

 <p align="center">
 <div class='tableauPlaceholder' id='viz1625129949718' style='position: relative'><noscript><a href='#'><img alt=' ' src='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;Wo&#47;WorldHappinessReport_16250702823590&#47;WorldMap&#47;1_rss.png' style='border: none' /></a></noscript><object class='tableauViz'  style='display:none;'><param name='host_url' value='https%3A%2F%2Fpublic.tableau.com%2F' /> <param name='embed_code_version' value='3' /> <param name='site_root' value='' /><param name='name' value='WorldHappinessReport_16250702823590&#47;WorldMap' /><param name='tabs' value='yes' /><param name='toolbar' value='yes' /><param name='static_image' value='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;Wo&#47;WorldHappinessReport_16250702823590&#47;WorldMap&#47;1.png' /> <param name='animate_transition' value='yes' /><param name='display_static_image' value='yes' /><param name='display_spinner' value='yes' /><param name='display_overlay' value='yes' /><param name='display_count' value='yes' /><param name='language' value='de-DE' /></object></div>